publiccodenet/about/activities/workshops/mapping-business-models/workshop-guide.md

 After each round, take a step back, talk through the post its, cluster them, and ask the group to prioritise.

 Try avoid a single organization, whether public or private, having more representatives in a group than other groups.

+## Closing

+Invite each breakout group to give a short recap of the most important insights from their group.
+If there is time, invite individuals to give their closing remarks.
+Be sure to end with next steps where possible.